 Cross-Library Connections

-Cialdini's scarcity principle in Influence exploits the possibility effect: even a tiny chance of missing an opportunity is overweighted, producing disproportionate urgency.
+Cialdini's scarcity principle in Influence exploits the possibility effect: even a small probability of missing an opportunity triggers disproportionate urgency, because the possibility of loss is overweighted.

 The Implementation Playbook